aionnetwork/aion-docs/tokens/aion-desktop-wallet/troubleshooting/_index.en.md

 If you're still having issues after following these steps, please reach out to us at [support@aion.network](mailto:support@aion.network) or through any of [our community groups](http://aion.network/community/).
 We have encountered a decent amount of issues with Ledger in the latest Aion Desktop Wallet build, are we're currently trying to find a solution.

-# Windows and Antivirus Software
+## Windows and Antivirus Software

 Due to the nature and fast release of the Aion Desktop Wallet, the `.exe` is not signed.
 This can cause certain installations of Windows and / or antivirus software such as McAfee and AVG to flag the wallet as malicious.

 You may also encounter the following error: `CreateProcess failed code: 1450 insufficient system resources exist to complete the requested service.`

 We recommend validating your download, and then adding exception in your antivirus software for the Aion Desktop Wallet.
 The exception can be made temporarily until you have completed the swap process.

+## I can't Install the Wallet

+The Aion Desktop Wallet needs admin rights in order to be installed.
+If you are a _Standard User_ on